Staffbase/gha-workflows/README.md

 ### Release Version Detector

 <details>
-<summary>The action can be used to get the next version for a service in the format `YEAR.WEEK.PATCH`.</summary>
+<summary>The action can be used to get the next version for a service.</summary>

+The new version is in the format `YEAR.WEEK.PATCH`.
+You will get the version as output with the key `new_version`.

 ```yml
 name: Release Version Detector